 BEFORE THE EVENT STARTS:

 Before the actual launch time of your tickets, create yourself an audience by pre-launching your event.
 Teasing your audience is a good way to build a buzz.
-To be able to achieve it, we would suggest you to include your audience in your preparation for the event by posting "behind the scene" images from your event's social media accounts.
+To be able to achieve this, we would suggest you include your audience in your preparation for the event by posting "behind the scenes" images from your event's social media accounts.

 Have a flash sale